adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 - **z_H** (shown in red): Your hypothesis or current answer.
 This is the model's best guess at the solution - the actual Sudoku grid values it's predicting.
 - **z_L** (shown in blue): Your reasoning or working memory.
 This is scratch space where the model explores constraints, checks consistency, and works through logical implications.

-**Phase 2** shows an L-cycle: the model updates z_L six times while keeping z_H frozen.
-This is crucial - the model is thinking through the problem without committing to an answer yet.
-It's exploring "if this cell is 5, then that row needs..." type reasoning.
+**Phase 2** shows an L-cycle: the model updates z_L six times while z_H stays frozen.
+This is where the magic happens - the model is thinking through possibilities WITHOUT committing to an answer.
+It's doing that "if this cell is 5, then that row can't have another 5, which means..." type reasoning.
+Pure exploration.

 **Phase 3** shows an H-cycle: the reasoning (z_L) informs an update to the answer (z_H).
 After all that exploration, the model makes one update to its draft solution based on what it figured out.